ugurkocmen/OpenCTI/README.md

 # OpenCTI Project

-In this project, I took my first project step into CTI and SOC by installing OpenCTI.
-I continued using the portainer stack in the installation.
+In this project, I took my first project step to CTI and SOC by installing OpenCTI.
+I continued using portainer stack in the installation.

 I will share all the connector list and files I used in my project.
 You can use the APIs I used in this process.

-.VDI file information is as follows.
+When you import your .VDI file, it will come with only the portainer file installed.
+Portainer login information is as follows;

-passwd:159753
-portainer:admin1234
-opencti:Admin@1234
+admin:admin1234

 ## System specifications used in the installation.